Qatar–Turkey relations: Economic relations

 Economic relations witnessed substantial development in the 21st century.
 In the 2000, the total trade volume between the two countries was $38 million.
-By 2014, this number had increased to $739 million, according to the Turkish Statistical Institute.
-This figure is lower than the trade volume between Turkey and all of its other trade partners in the region, except for Bahrain.
+By 2018, this number had increased to $1.43 billion.

 On 11 June 2008, Qatar Investment Authority and Turkey Investment Support and Promotion Agency signed a Memorandum of Understanding (MoU) and it opened a comprehensive cooperation between two countries.

-Qatar mainly imports from Turkey iron-steel products, electrical equipment, motor vehicles, home textile products, food and furniture, while Turkey's investments in the Gulf country are mostly focused in the consultancy and construction sectors.
-Petroleum and its derivatives, aluminum and plastic products are among the products mostly imported by Turkey from Qatar.
-From 2011 to 2015, Qatar's import of Turkish products increased by 126%, whereas Turkey's import of Qatari products decreased by 25%.
+Qatar mainly imports from Turkey electrical and electronic equipment, furniture, construction components, petroleum and mineral oils, milk and dairy products.
+Raw aluminum, mineral fuels (LNG), and plastic products are among the products mostly imported by Turkey from Qatar.
+From 2015 to 2018, Qatar's import of Turkish products increased by 159%, whereas Turkey's import of Qatari products decreased by 7%.

-The cooperation between the two countries may soon extend into the field of infrastructure, as the World Cup Supreme Committee of Qatar, which will host the 2022 FIFA World Cup, has recently announced a collaboration agreement with the Turkish Football Federation.

 Natural gas

 The Qatar-Turkey pipeline was proposed by Qatar in 2009 in order to connect the two region's natural gas reserves.
-In fact, natural gas is one of Qatar's most important export products to Turkey.
+In fact, liquefied natural gas (LNG) is one of Qatar's most important export products to Turkey.

 Turkey reached an agreement with Qatar to purchase liquefied natural gas over a prolonged period in December 2015.
 It was opined by analysts that, owing to diplomatic hostilities between Turkey and Russia, the deal was made by Turkey with the intent of replacing Russia with Qatar as its major LNG supplier.